 What are the course requirements?

 Successful completion of the course requires 100% attendance in the classroom and at clinicals, a minimum score of 70% on written tests, and a satisfactory competency evaluation of skills.
-Clinical training requires a white uniform and shoes, criminal background check and proof of a 2-step tuberculin skin test (PPD) within the past year.
-If you are a positive reactor you must bring a chest X-ray report that has been done within the last year stating that you are clear.
+Clinical training requires a white uniform top, black uniform pants and white shoes, criminal background check, and proof of a 2-step tuberculin skin test (PPD) within the past year.
+If you are a positive reactor, you must bring a chest X-ray report that has been done within the last year stating that you are clear.

 What are the enrollment requirements?

-To enroll in the nurse aide course, applicants must complete a nurse aide packet that can be obtained from the Nurse Aide Office located in room 256 of the Academic Technical Building (ATB), the Admissions Office which is located in room 101 of the Regional Postsecondary Education Center (RPC) Building, or you can download the packet instructions and documentation by selecting the links below:
+To enroll in the nurse aide course, applicants must complete a nurse aide packet that can be obtained from the Nurse Aide Office located in room 256 of the Academic Technical Building (ATB), the Admissions Office which is located in room 101 of the Regional Postsecondary Education Center (RPC) Building, or you can download the packet instructions and forms.

 Registration for the nurse aide course will be completed through the nurse aide office only.